 4. Super Comfortable Harness: Normal dog collars can strain your dog’s neck area during long walks.
 This is why it’s always recommended to buy a comfortable harness when going camping with dogs.
 Make sure the harness has padded inners to properly cushion the constant yanks and pulls.

 5. Tether/Tie-Out: When you are setting up your camp or doing something that requires both hands you need to secure your dog.
+Dog tethers and tie out stakes come in really handy.
 Dog tethers come in really handy in these situations.
 They also work well in keeping your dog from wandering off into your neighbors camping ground.
+Buy a quality cable tie out that offers your dog freedom whilst keeping them safe.

 6. Dog Sweater: Dog sweaters or cold jackets are essential especially if you are a parent to a short-haired dog.
 If you are seasoned camper you already know that even a warm sunny day can be followed by an uncomfortably chilly night.
 Sweaters act as extra layers that keep your dog toasty and comfortable.